 Take a grounds tour of Indianapolis Motor Speedway .
 Get your adrenaline pumping on a bus ride around the famed 2.5-mile oval, then make a pit stop at the Hall of Fame Museum, where everything from equipment to winning Formula One cars to racing trophies are displayed.
 If you won't be in town for the celebrated Indianapolis 500 —a Memorial Day weekend event first held in 1911—don't rule out that trip to the grandstand yet.
 Two other exhilarating annual races take place here, too: NASCAR's Brickyard 400 in late July and MotoGP's Red Bull Indianapolis GP in August.

-Explore The Children's Museum of Indianapolis , the largest of its kind in the world.
+Explore The Children's Museum of Indianapolis , the largest of its kind in the world and one of Indy's most fun places to go with kids.
 Dinosaur bones, a giant water clock and a vintage 19th-century carousel are a few of the highlights at this 400,000-square-foot playground.

 Admire the genius of Vincent van Gogh, Georgia O'Keeffe and Louis Comfort Tiffany at the Indianapolis Museum of Art , which has a permanent collection of more than 50,000 treasures.
 Situated on the former estate of J.K.
 Lilly Jr., a pharmaceutical industrialist whose family started Eli Lilly and Company, the museum complex includes the 100-acre Virginia B. Fairbanks Art & Nature Park as well as Lilly's 22-room mansion, built in the early 20th century.

-Visit the inhabitants of the deserts, forests, oceans and plains at the Indianapolis Zoo , where approximately 250 species of animals and more than 2,000 varieties of plants live together in simulated habitats.
+Visit the inhabitants of the deserts, forests, oceans and plains at the Indianapolis Zoo , where about 250 species of animals and more than 2,000 varieties of plants live together in simulated habitats.
 Pet a dogfish shark, feed a giraffe or see if you can outrun a cheetah.
-Ride a roller coaster or view the zoo from 50 feet in the air on the Skyline, then relax and catch the dolphin presentation, All Star Dog Challenge or an action-packed show in the 4-D Theater, where surprising special effects add to the 3-D experience.
+View the zoo from 50 feet in the air on the Skyline, then catch the dolphin presentation, All Star Dog Challenge or an action-packed show in the 4-D Theater, where surprising special effects add to the 3-D experience.

 Youngsters and the young at heart will find aisles full of fun at Mass Ave.
 Toys, which offers a large selection of unique playthings, educational toys and retro games in an old-fashioned toy store atmosphere.